it21013928/AFLAB03/README.md

 # AFLAB03
-Application module lab exercise are covered in this repo.
+Application framework module lab exercise are covered in this repo.